 About Marcus Hale

-MoneyCompass is the personal finance guidance resource I wish I’d had.
+MoneyCompass is the personal finance guidance I wish every family had walked into my office with.
 Plain English.
 No jargon.
 No hidden agendas.
-Just what actually works for regular families.
+Just what actually worked for the households I watched build wealth — and what didn’t work for the ones who didn’t.

 Read Marcus’s Story →Important: The information on MoneyCompass is for educational purposes only and does not constitute professional financial advice.
 Rates, fees, and terms change frequently — always verify current information directly with the financial institution before making any decisions.
 Marcus Hale is not a licensed financial advisor, broker, or investment professional.
 See our Affiliate Disclosure, How We Make Money, and Privacy Policy.